ncatlab/nlab-content/pages/1/5/0/3/3051/content.md

 [[!redirects Jean Benabou]]
-Jean B&#233;nabou is a French mathematician working in [[category theory]].
+Jean B&#233;nabou (1932-2022) was a French mathematician working in [[category theory]].
 He studied under the supervision of [[Charles Ehresmann]] and received his Thèse d'État  from the Université de Paris in 1966 on the topic of what we now call [[monoidal categories]].

+* [JEAN BÉNABOU (1932–2022): The man and the mathematician](http://cahierstgdc.com/wp-content/uploads/2022/07/F.-BORCEUX-LXIII-3.pdf), a biographical and mathematical sketch of Bénabou written by [[Francis Borceux]], published in _Cahiers de Topologie et Géométrie Différentielle Catégoriques_, volume LXIII-3, 2022

 ## Selected writings
  {#SelectedWritings}